stellarsquall/chef-fundamentals-lab_day2/03_ohai/README.md

    * Remember the syntax for a node attribute:
      * `node['ATTRIBUTE']`
      * `node['PARENT_ATTRIBUTE']['CHILD_ATTRIBUTE']`
-   * We would like to add an attribute to the `content` property of the file resource, but notice you'll notice this doesn't work if you simply copy-paste:
+   * We would like to add an attribute to the `content` property of the file resource, but you'll notice this doesn't work as expected if you simply copy-paste:
    ```
    file '/var/www/html/index.html' do
      content '<h1>Hello, world!</h1>